Flaventino/AzureDataLakeTour/README.md

     (Caution: To be executed only after a terraform destroy call.)

 ## Resources location
-A directory called 'Resources' is on the project root
+A directory called 'Resources' is on the project root.
+Its purpose is to collect all testing files used to test the data lake and data factory features.